tamersp25/docs/src/docs/overview/README.md

 #### A Broad and Growing Cognitive Spectrum

-aiWARE unlocks unique insights from the sea of unstructured data with a rich and optimized portfolio of cognitive engines.
+Veritone aiWARE unlocks unique insights from the sea of unstructured data with a rich and optimized portfolio of cognitive engines.
 Customers can employ multiple AI engines - both within the same category and across different categories - at high rates of cognition.
 Veritone's hundreds of production engines encompass seven cognitive classes and more than 50 categories, including NLP, Computer Vision, Face Recognition, Sentiment, Translation, Audio Fingerprinting, Geolocation, and Content Moderation.